itspaulthegreat/itspaulthegreat/README.md

 ### Hi there 👋

-**itspaulthegreat/itspaulthegreat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on Web development using Aws
 - 🌱 I’m currently learning Machine Learning and AI